RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	auditing	refers	to	the	process	of	testing	and evaluating	system	controls	and	configurations	against	regulatory requirements	or	policy,	but	not	the	performance	metrics	or	response times	that	would	be	included	with	an	SLA.

-### Question # 41 - For	optimal	security,	where	should	the	authorization	process	of	useraccess	and	permissions	be	performed?
+### [important] Question # 41 - For	optimal	security,	where	should	the	authorization	process	of	user access	and	permissions	be	performed?
 A.	Account	provisioning
 B.	Throughout	use	of	the	application
 C.	Immediately	after	authentication